 1. Craft a plan—and stick to it

 Really, though.
 It’s one thing to create a list of the important people in your life and a budget for each gift, but the true test is being able to stick with the plan, especially as marketers bombard us with deals and offers.
 Walking into the holiday frenzy without a clear set of goals and budgetary limits will make it very easy to feel ambushed and impulse purchases are more likely to be made.
-A plan of action will ensure you spend more intentionally and within budget.
+A plan of action will ensure you spend more intentionally and within your budget.

 Pro Tip: Save your list in your phone and desktop so that you can always refer to it on the go or when surfing online.